Alinshans/redbud/document/parser/json.md

 There are some places in this class to note:

 * The old version of JSON specified by the obsolete RFC 4627 required that the top-level value of a JSON text must be either a JSON object or array, and could not be a JSON null, boolean, number, or string value. **RFC 7159 removed that restriction**.
-* **Only supports UTF-8 for unicode**, please refer to the corresponding following instructions below for specific serialization / deserialization.
+* **Only supports UTF-8 for unicode**.
 * Not supports `NaN`, `Infinity` and `-Infinity` for number.
-* The RFC specifies that the keys within a JSON object should be unique, for repeated keys, the last value will override the previous value.
+* The `RFC 7159` specifies that the keys within a JSON object should be unique, for repeated keys, the last value will override the previous value.
 * The JSON object will be sorted according to the keys.

 ### initializer_list

-It can be use easily with `std::initializer_list`, as mentioned above.
+It can be used easily with `std::initializer_list` as mentioned above.
 There are some places where you should pay attention to.
-You can create a Json with `std::initalizer_list`, and the type of this Json and its member, may be an array or an object.
-It is worth noting that the Json will be a `Json object` as much as possible.
+You can create a `Json` with `std::initalizer_list`, and the type of this `Json` may be an array or an object.
+When it can become an object or an array, it will give priority to the object.
 Here are a few cases:

 1. Uses braces without elements does not call the `std::initializer_list` constructor but call the default constructor, so if you writes code like these:
   ```c++